pablodecm/phd_thesis/src/105_chapter_5.md

 the simulated HH production observation as discusses and evaluating the signal distribution under each BSM model considered.
-The observed and expected limits obtained for each of the benchmark points are provided in Table \ref{t:limits}.
+The observed and expected limits obtained for each of the benchmark points are provided in Table \ref{tab:limits}.
 The observed and expected limits are also graphically compared between the various EFT points and the SM in [Figure @fig:Figure_009].
 The observed limits are also found about two standard deviations over